Canon David Bowyer

 This is the oldest stone church in all of Kitchener, Waterloo, and Cambridge.
 The oversized stained glass windows and interior carvings are stunning.

 Walking into this sanctuary, it is hard not to catch your breath with the sacred beauty of the space.
 This is a deeply meaningful place to express your commitment to each other before friends, family, and God.

 For more information on getting married at Trinity, please explore our wedding page, or contact Marley Inksetter in the church office at 519-621-8860 or e-mail email@example.com

-We are grateful for the hard work of our Trinity Church Wardens Bonny Jensen (Rector’s Warden), Kevin Schell (People’s Warden), Susan Johnson (Deputy Rector’s Warden), and Bill McMullen (Deputy People’s Warden).
+We are grateful for the hard work of our Trinity Church Wardens Bonny Jensen (Rector’s Warden), Bill McMullen (People’s Warden), Susan Johnson (Deputy Rector’s Warden), and Marilyn Parkinson-Crump (Deputy People’s Warden).

 Please enjoy the latest version of The Link for up-to-date news and a complete listing of events and sign up below to receive upcoming and future Link Newsletters quarterly!